-7. INTEGRATION AND ALIGNMENT OF THIS IDP WITH NATIONAL, PROVINCIAL AND DISTRICT PLANS/ STRATEGIES.
+8. INTEGRATION AND ALIGNMENT OF THIS IDP WITH NATIONAL, PROVINCIAL AND DISTRICT PLANS/ STRATEGIES.

 LOC.
 GOV. KPA NATIONAL PRIORITIES PROVINCIAL PRIORITIES WMMLM Vision 2030 OUTCOME BASIC SERVICE DELIVERY Improve health profile of the nation Improve the health profile of the province Highly proactive and responsive Service Delivery Machinery Local Economic Development and Spatial Planning Comprehensive rural development strategy linked to land and agrarian reform & food security.
 Rural development, land and agrarian transformation, and food security.
 Inclusive and Resilient LED linked to Infrastructure network, Strategy Partnership and Investments Speeding up economic growth & transforming economy to create decent work and sustainable livelihoods.
 Speeding up economic growth & transforming economy to create decent work and sustainable livelihoods.
 Institutional Transformation and Human Resource Development Pursuing African advancement and enhanced international cooperation.
-Strengthen education skills and human resource base Sustainable Municipal Transformation and Institutional Development Strengthen skills and human resource base Good Governance and Public Participation Building a developmental state including improvement of public services and strengthening democratic institutions Building a developmental state including improvement of public services and strengthening democratic institutions An improved, Good governance and Sustainable Financial Viability Financial Planning and Reporting A capable, ethical and developmental state Capable, conscientious and accountable institutions Inclusive Planning and Collaborative / synergy have influenced the development of the strategic direction that the Municipality has identified.
+Strengthen skills and human resource base Strengthen education skills and human resource base Sustainable Municipal Transformation and Institutional Development Good Governance and Public Participation Building a developmental state including improvement of public services and strengthening democratic institutions Building a developmental state including improvement of public services and strengthening democratic institutions An improved, Good governance and Sustainable Financial Viability Financial Planning and Reporting A capable, ethical and developmental state Capable, conscientious and accountable institutions Inclusive Planning and Collaborative / synergy

+The strategic approach to the development of the Municipality's integrated development plan is underpinned by policies and strategies of the national and the provincial government and as well as District Plans.
+The development objectives of these policies have influenced the development of the strategic direction that the Municipality has identified.
 This phase aims to ensure internal strategic consistency with regards to the municipality's identified strategic vision and objectives, financial and institutional resource contexts as well as compliance with policy and legal requirements.
 The relevant government strategies and policies which this IDP has been aligned to are National strategic Infrastructure Projects, Millennium Development Goals, Service Delivery Agreement Outcome 9, National Government Programme of Action 2009 - 2014, the Provincial Government Development priorities and district policies & strategies.
 The section will also list the sector strategies that led the strategic direction of the municipality.